arnicas/interactive-vis-course/Week14/README.md

-## Week 14: Reusable Charts, More Layouts, Project Help
+# Week 14: Reusable Charts, More Layouts, Project Help

+## Homework Review

 ## Project Grading

 Project is 40% of the course grade total (base points, not the extra credit points).
-That comes to 495 points.

 Here is the breakdown: